It never fails. You can even set your watch to it.

 That means you have to start with other “Earned” and “Paid” channels (like partnerships, Public Relations, and Advertising) to funnel into your “Owned” ones (like email databases or social platforms) before eventually increasing your organic search presence.

-This doesn’t mean you should prioritize search any less.
+This doesn’t mean you should prioritize search engine ranking any less.
 To the contrary, the whole point of wasting the last 20 minutes of your life was to convince you otherwise.
 But it means that you need to start promotion with your brand and those other channels first, before worrying about classic SEO leading indicators.

 While great SEO hasn’t changed all that much in the past few years… Bad SEO has.